jobs

 Credentials to use for authentication with Databricks.

-The canonical identifier of the job to update.
-This field is required,
+* `job_id`: The canonical identifier of the job to update.
+Required.

 * `new_settings`: